Live Call Routing

 Depending on your Live Call Routing configuration, callers can expect the following behavior when the first contacted person does not have a phone contact method configured:

-What happens if no one is on-call in the escalation policy?
+What happens if no one is on call in the escalation policy?

-Depending on your Live Call Routing configuration, callers can expect the following behavior when no one is on-call in the escalation policy:
+Depending on your Live Call Routing configuration, callers can expect the following behavior when no one is on call in the escalation policy:

-What happens if no one is on-call on the first level of the escalation policy, but there are people on-call at a higher level?
+What happens if no one is on call on the first level of the escalation policy, but there are people on call at a higher level?

-Depending on your Live Call Routing configuration, callers can expect the following behavior when no one is on-call on the first level of the escalation policy, but there are people on-call at a higher level:
+Depending on your Live Call Routing configuration, callers can expect the following behavior when no one is on call on the first escalation level but there are people on call at a higher level:

-Depending on your Live Call Routing configuration, callers can expect the following behavior if a service is set to low-urgency, or if it has support hours configured and it is on a low-urgency setting when the call is made:
+Depending on your Live Call Routing configuration, callers can expect the following behavior when a service is set to low urgency or is on a low-urgency setting due to support hours:

 Will Live Call Routing follow the timing rules I have set between escalation policy levels?